Amazon Vs. Walmart – Who is Winning?

-On the whole, Amazon’s robust operations make it stand out, but Walmart countermeasures have huge scope to beat the competition.
+On the whole, Amazon’s robust operations make it stand out, but Walmart’s countermeasures have huge scope to beat the competition.

 At present, Walmart has around 20 fulfillment centers, while Amazon has 100.
 Although Amazon cannot compete with the in-house experience provided by Walmart, it can offer fast shipping and fulfillment services.

-From a marketing standpoint, successful marketing campaigns boost sales and revenue on a short term basis while increasing brand recognition on a longer run.
+From a marketing standpoint, successful marketing campaigns boost sales and revenue on a short-term basis while increasing brand recognition in the longer run.
 Customers purchasing trends depend on product quality, price, and how they perceive the brand.
 With the recent launch of Walmart advertising platforms, brands and advertisers can purchase on-site search and sponsored product ads on Walmart.com.
-On a fundamental level, both Amazon and Walmart advertising operates in a similar fashion.
-However, Walmart ad targeting capabilities and data provided to the sellers are limited.
+On a fundamental level, both Amazon and Walmart’s advertising operates in a similar fashion.
+However, Walmart’s ad targeting capabilities and data provided to the sellers are limited.
 Amazon’s display targeting, product targeting, automatic targeting based on products and keywords give ample opportunity for advertisers to dominate on Amazon.

 When looking at individual categories such as food and beverages, kitchen and home goods, Walmart offers cheaper prices overall.
 However, in certain categories of kitchen and miscellaneous items, Amazon took the lead.
 Therefore, finding cheaper prices for the items depends on the category they fit.